DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 13. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training
 14. DfE will pay providers output payments for `completed` declarations

 Changes can happen during training; some participants may not complete their training within the standard schedule, or at all.
-Providers will need to update relevant data using the API.
+Providers must update relevant data using the API.

 ## Confirm, view and update partnerships